astropgh/learning-by-doing/task-01/README.md

-# Task 1: Fork a repo and submit a pull request
+# Task 1: [git] Fork a repo and submit a pull request

 ## Steps